Miro0o/Docs-Notes/CS/🌁 Cloud Native/🏂 Virtualization & Containers/Lima/Lima.md

 The goal of Lima is to promote [containerd](https://containerd.io/) including [nerdctl (contaiNERD ctl)](https://github.com/containerd/nerdctl) to Mac users, but Lima can be used for non-container applications as well.

 #### What is containerd?
 And what is nerdctl?
-[containerd](https://github.com/containerd/containerd) is an open source container runtime used by several projects including Docker and typical set-up of Kubernetes such as AKS, EKS, and GKE.
+[containerd](https://github.com/containerd/containerd) is an open-source container runtime used by several projects including Docker and the typical set-up of Kubernetes such as AKS, EKS, and GKE.

-As [the core scope of the containerd project](https://containerd.io/scope/) is limited to non-user facing area, it had been difficult for users to directly interact with containerd.
+As [the core scope of the containerd project](https://containerd.io/scope/) is limited to non-user facing areas, it had been difficult for users to interact with containerd directly.
 So, we recently contributed a human-friendly CLI as a non-core subproject of contai**nerd**: “**nerd**ctl”.

 The features and the usage of nerdctl are almost identical as Docker CLI, however, nerdctl also supports several cutting-edge features of containerd that are not present in Docker.
 Such features include, but not limited to, [lazy-pulling](https://github.com/containerd/nerdctl/blob/master/docs/stargz.md)(stargz) and [running encrypted images](https://github.com/containerd/nerdctl/blob/master/docs/ocicrypt.md) (ocicrypt).